 A drilling diverter can be installed on the conductor to divert flow in case of a shallow kick.
-Normally when the surface sand is stable this string of casing is not necessary.
+Usually, when the surface sand is stable, this casing string is unnecessary.

-This type of casing which used in drilling wells serves several purposes:
+This type of casing, which is used in drilling wells, serves several purposes:

 - To allow the flow to be contained by the blowout preventers.